lawrencesegbehoe/prml/README.md

-# Rcode-PRML
-Bishop's PRML
+# prml - Pattern Recognition and Machine Learning Book

-Some implementation of concepts in Pattern Recognition and Machine Learning by Bishop (2006) in R
+Some implementation of Pattern Recognition and Machine Learning by Bishop (2006) in R